joshblack/www/posts/2020/rust-for-javascript-developers-ownership.md

 rewind from where we are to understand why each piece of our implementation not only works but why it works in terms of ownership?

-First up, we might try and change the type of the `self` argument in `increment`.
+First up, let's try and change the type of the `self` argument in `increment`.
 When it is specified as `self`, we know that its immutable and that it takes ownership of `self`.
-If we don't want to take ownership of a value, and instead want to borrow it, we could use the `&mut` type that we saw in the solution.
+If we don't want to take ownership of a value, and instead want to borrow it, we can use the `&mut` type that we saw in the solution.

-Here, we use a mutable reference to borrow an owned value (in this case, our `Counter`):
+Here, we use a mutable reference to borrow an owned value (in this case, our `counter`):

 ```rust
 impl Counter {